Week 1: In-Class#

 programming

-Open the folder you have just created
+.Open the folder you have just created and create a subfolder for this week, for example

 Code 1.2: Opening IDLE#

 Open PowerShell.
-You do this by opening the menu bar, searching for
+You do this by typing

-, and clicking on the search result “Windows Powershell”.Type
+in the taskbar search, and clicking on the search result Windows Powershell.Type

 idle